-&lt;sup>3While the literature following Khandelwal's approach also tends to exploit the panel dimension of customs data by including product fixed effects, these do not capture the same variation as our product-level fixed effects.
+3While the literature using Khandelwal's (2010) approach also tends to exploit the panel dimension of customs data by including product fixed effects, these do not capture the same variation as our product-level fixed effects.
 Their product fixed effects control for the average effect of time-varying bundles of varieties within each product category.
 As a result, composition changes over time may lead to a correlation between the deviations from the (average) quality of the variety mix and deviations from the (average) price of the variety mix at different points in time.